The Freedom Pass for disabled people gives free travel on most of London’s transport services 24 hours a day for eligible residents.

 In addition Richmond Council has agreed to the issue of passes to some applicants with a mental health need.

-Disabled Persons’ Freedom Pass applications should be sent to the Accessible Transport Unit who assess people for eligibility onto the scheme.
+Disabled Persons’ Freedom Pass applications should be sent to the Supported Travel Team who assess people for eligibility onto the scheme.

 We will assess your application and, if you qualify for a pass, your Freedom Pass will be posted directly to you.